 Summary of Crime: On 11/06/15, Hundley murdered 41-year-old Erika Huff in her Youngstown home by beating and strangling her.
 Ms. Huff, who had a child with Hundley's brother, had permitted Hundley to stay with her prior to her murder.
 Because Ms. Huff suffered from multiple sclerosis and was confined to a wheelchair, she wore a medical alert necklace.
 During her murder, Ms. Huff's alert necklace was pressed which contacted paramedics and her mother, Denise Johnson.
 When paramedics responded Hundley told them Ms. Huff's alert was pressed accidentally.
 But when Ms. Johnson arrived, Hundley attacked her with a hammer and stabbed her with a knife.
 Hundley placed Ms. Johnson with Ms. Huff's lifeless body in a bedroom, set the room on fire, and then changed his clothes.
-Police rescued Ms. Johnson from the burning bedroom and located Hundley in the house where he claimed he too was a victim.
+Police rescued Ms. Johnson from the burning bedroom, and located Hundley in the house where he claimed he too was a victim.
 Police recovered the bag of Hundley's clothing containing Ms. Johnson's blood, and Hundley's DNA was found under Ms. Huff's fingernails.

-STATE COURTS FEDERAL COURTS TRIAL Indictment REQUEST FOR WRIT OF HABEAS CORPUS (U.S. District Court: Judge) Prisoner's Petition Warden's Return of Writ Prisoner's Traverse Evidentiary Hearing Decision REVIEW OF HABEAS DECISION (U.S. 6th Circuit Court of Appeals) Notice of Appeal Prisoner's Brief Warden's Brief Oral Argument Decision REVIEW OF REVIEW OF HABEAS DECISION (U.S. Supreme Court) Certiorari Petition Brief in Opposition Decision or Certiorari Denial
+STATE COURTS FEDERAL COURTS TRIAL DECLIECT FOR WINT OF HAREAC CORDIN Indictment11/12/15 REQUEST FOR WRIT OF HABEAS CORPUS Sentence (U.S. District Court: Judge Calabrese) Prisoner's Petition FIRST REVIEW OF TRIAL Warden's Return of Writ (Direct Appeal) Prisoner's Traverse Court of Appeals Decision Evidentiary Hearing Supreme Court Decision07/22/20 Decision U.S. Supreme Court Review02/22/21 REVIEW OF HABEAS DECISION SECOND REVIEW OF TRIAL (U.S. 6th Circuit Court of Appeals) (Post-Conviction Action) Notice of Appeal Filed in Trial Court09/29/21 Prisoner's Brief Trial Court Decision02/02/22 Warden's Brief Court of Appeals Decision07/26/23 Oral Argument Supreme Court Decision07/09/24 Decision U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION REVIEW OF FIRST TRIAL REVIEW (U.S. Supreme Court) ("Murnahan" Appeal) Certiorari Petition Court of Appeals Decision Brief in Opposition Supreme Court Decision02/18/25 Decision or Certiorari Denial

-Pending in the Ohio Supreme Court on the denial of Hundley's petition for postconviction relief.
+Pending in the Ohio Supreme Court on the Hundley's application to reopen his direct appeal.